 I want the PDF version of Stealth Amateur Radio right now

 - The complete book (150+ pages) in PDF format — instantly delivered to me via the internet.

 - Knowledge that will help me get on the air and enjoy amateur radio no matter where I live!

 Once your purchase is complete, please check the e-mail address you used to make your purchase (SPAM and JUNK folders, too) for your download link.
 If you need help, please contact me at email@example.com.
 THANKS!

 Take advantage of this special offer today, while it's still available.
 Hardcopies of Stealth Amateur Radio have sold for more than $150 on eBay and half.com.
 That's downright crazy!
 For bargain-hunters everywhere, this is a much better deal!

 Kirk A. Kleinschmidt, NT0Z

-questions, feel free to drop me an e-mail at firstname.lastname@example.org.
+P.P.S.
+If you have questions, or if you have any difficulties with your purchase, feel free to drop me an e-mail at firstname.lastname@example.org.